 Q. Can I be on your wait list?
 A. We do not maintain an ongoing wait list.
 Our reservations are litter specific and we will only open a reservation list for one week when the litter of puppies has safely arrived.
 This means that we have a limited reservation list for each litter and families will know who the parent dogs are as well as our best estimations of the size of puppies, the timeline for homecoming, and what colours and genders are present.

 Q. How long is your wait time?
 A. It depends.
 Animal husbandry does not come with any guarantees.
-For our 2020 litters, we saw that families with quality applications waited >1 year between initially emailing us and receiving a reservation for a puppy.
+For our 2020 litters, we saw that families with quality applications waited over a year between initially emailing us and receiving a reservation for a puppy.
 The wait could be longer or shorter for individual families mostly depending on how nature's realities line up with our plans.
 For example, the wait time could be longer if all of our girls delay coming into heat, if the girls all come into heat at once (we prefer to only have one or two litters at a time), a female doesn't get pregnant, or we have a small litter of puppies.
 If we have a litter with a large number of puppies, the wait could be shorter.
 We only have 1 or 2 opportunities to breed a female dog each year.
 It is also important to remember that puppies are raised in our home as part of our family, so changes or plans in our personal life will affect our ability to raise litters.
-Spring and summer litters always have more interested families in available reservations.
+Warm weather litters always have more interested families.
 We also see more interested families waiting for miniature or small medium puppies.
 We usually have shorter wait times for winter litters.
 However, quality of application will always be a priority to us over how long a family has been in contact with us and waiting for a puppy.